Why You Should Consider Reducing Your Caffeine Intake

 What Can You Swap Your Caffeine Fix For?

 Luckily for you, if you’re looking to reduce your caffeine intake to improve your overall health and boost your energy levels, then there are plenty of things to swap your caffeine out for.
-We’ve listed some of the best alternatives below, to help you make your transition from caffeine as smooth and easy as possible:
+We’ve listed some of the best alternatives below (with further alternatives to coffee here), to help you make your transition from caffeine as smooth and easy as possible:

 A Healthy Coffee Alternative